deepflowio/docs/translate/translated/07-integration/01-process/01-wasm-plugin.md

 # Related Issues and Limitations

-- Cannot use go func(), you can remove the -scheduler=none parameter to pass the compilation but it will not achieve the desired effect
+- Cannot use go func(), you can remove the -scheduler=none parameter to let the compilation pass but it will not achieve the desired effect
 - Cannot use time.Sleep(), this will cause the Wasm plugin to fail to load
 - If the plugin execution time is too long, it will block the agent's execution for a long time.
 If it enters an infinite loop, the agent will be continuously blocked
-- tinygo has certain limitations on the standard library and third-party libraries of go, not all go code or libraries can be used.
+- Tinygo has certain limitations on Go's standard library and third-party libraries, not all Go code or libraries can be used.
 For the standard library, you can refer to [tinygo package supported](https://tinygo.org/docs/reference/lang-support/stdlib/) for the support status.
-Note that this list is for reference only, and "Passes tests" showing "no" does not mean it cannot be used at all, for example, fmt.Sprintf() can be used but fmt.Println() cannot.
+Note that this list is for reference only, "Passes tests" showing "no" does not mean it cannot be used at all, for example, fmt.Sprintf() can be used but fmt.Println() cannot.
-- Since go version 1.21 supports wasi, if you need to use built-in serialization-related libraries (json, yaml, xml, etc.), you need to use go version not lower than 1.21 and tinygo version not lower than 0.29.
+- Since Go 1.21 version supports wasi, if you need to use built-in serialization-related libraries (json, yaml, xml, etc.), you need to use Go version not lower than 1.21 and tinygo version not lower than 0.29.
-- The structures returned from the Parser (L7ProtocolInfo, Trace, []KeyVal) will be serialized to linear memory.
+- The structures returned from Parser (L7ProtocolInfo, Trace, []KeyVal) will be serialized to linear memory.
 Currently, the memory allocated for serialization of each structure is fixed at 1 page (65536 bytes).
-If the returned structure is too large, serialization will fail.
+If the returned structure is too large, it will cause serialization failure.
 - The agent determines the application layer protocol of a stream by traversing all supported protocols.
 The current order is HTTP -> Wasm Hook -> DNS -> ..., with Wasm having a priority just below HTTP.
 Therefore, user-defined protocol judgment and parsing can override the agent's existing protocol judgment and parsing (except for HTTP/HTTP2).
 For example, in [this example](https://github.com/deepflowio/deepflow-wasm-go-sdk/blob/5393818adf94f2f9b296de82e20f614ba3b2336a/example/dns/dns.go), DNS parsing can be overridden, and the agent will not execute the default DNS parsing logic.
-- Due to the complexity of network environments and protocols, incomplete application layer data frames may be received, such as IP fragmentation caused by MTU limitations, TCP peer receive window or flow control congestion window shrinkage, MSS being too small, etc., resulting in incomplete application layer data frames.
+- Due to the complexity of network environments and protocols, it is possible to receive incomplete application layer data frames, such as IP fragmentation caused by MTU limitations, TCP peer receive window or flow control congestion window shrinkage, MSS being too small, etc., resulting in incomplete application layer data frames.
 Currently, transport layer connection tracking has not been implemented.
 Additionally, application layer data that is too long will also be truncated.

 # Wasm Plugin Execution Flow

 Before understanding the execution flow of the Wasm plugin, you need to have a general understanding of DeepFlow's protocol parsing.
 You can refer to [DeepFlow Protocol Development Documentation](https://github.com/deepflowio/deepflow/blob/main/docs/HOW_TO_SUPPORT_YOUR_PROTOCOL_CN.MD).

-The execution flow of the Wasm plugin is as follows
+The execution flow of the Wasm plugin is as follows:

 ```mermaid
 graph TB;